By Joan Torres 26 Comments Last updated on September 28, 2023

 The first time I traveled in Afghanistan was in June 2021, just when the US Army had begun to withdraw from the country, and shortly before the Taliban took it over.

-In 2023, with the change of government, I decided to go back to see what it was like to travel in Afghanistan under new Taliban rule.
+With the new change of government, I decided to go back to see what it was like to travel in Afghanistan under new Taliban rule.

 From a traveling perspective, a lot has changed in this country.

-After more than 1 month of independent backpacking in Afghanistan, here is the most updated and complete travel guide to Afghanistan ever, containing everything you need to know relating to safety, visas, permits, budget, top experiences, cultural facts, and more.
+After visiting Afghanistan 5 times, traveling all across the country, during the 4 seasons, from Kandahar to the Wakhan Corridor, here’s the most updated and complete travel guide to Afghanistan, containing everything you need to know relating to safety, visas, permits, budget, top experiences, cultural facts, and more.

 Check: 50 Photos that will show you the beauty of Afghanistan

-IATI Insurance is one of the very few that covers travel in Afghanistan + COVID-19
+IATI Insurance is one of the very few that covers travel in Afghanistan.

 Yes, today, anyone can go to Afghanistan.